iLikBananBred/iLikBananBred.github.io/_posts/2019-09-19-Doubles-and-Constants.md

 ```csharp
 double miles = 7.4;
 ```
-If a double is divided, the answer is (unless specified) given as an integer, to fix this we do the following
+If a double is divided, the answer is (unless specified) given as an integer and the decimal places are truncated, to fix this we do the following
 ```csharp
 double third = number / 3.0;